This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 What to do in Kakadu National Park

 Visit the Bowali Visitor Centre near Jabiru, the township centre within the National Park and Warradjan Cultural Centre near Cooinda.

 Learn about the history of this ‘country’ (the Kakadu region) from the people who have lived here for over 65,000 years.
 There are interpretive displays, story boards and Aboriginal Arts and Crafts as well as a cafe and gift shop.
 Bowali and Warradjan Cultural Centres.

 Join the national park rangers for activities throughout Kakadu.
 Take one of the onsite rock art talks, guided bushwalks, painting and weaving demonstrations at Bowali Visitor Centre in Jabiru, and Warradjan Aboriginal Cultural Centre in the Yellow Water region.
-Other sites will also offer localised talks throughout the park.
+Many sites will also offer localised talks throughout the park.

 Take a guided tour